 Domestic violence charges fall under the jurisdiction of both family courts (by way of prosecution of family offenses) and criminal courts.
 New York’s Family Court Act classifies domestic violence as an act where one person intentionally or recklessly commits a violent or threatening crime against a person in the same household or family.
 To determine whether the subject relationship qualifies for a domestic violence prosecution, the court and the prosecution consider, among other factors, the relationship between the accused and the alleged victim, along with the duration of the relationship.

 If you have been arrested and are now being accused of domestic violence, you are welcome to contact the Law Offices of John A. Raimondo, P.C.
-John Raimondo, a Westchester criminal defense attorney, has defended more than a hundred domestic violence related matters.
+John Raimondo, a Westchester County criminal defense attorney, has defended more than a hundred domestic violence related matters.
 John Raimondo has a decade and a half of experience defending complex and contentious domestic disputes, including against countless accusations occurring in the context of matrimonial/domestic disputes and custody battles.
 John Raimondo is available to take your call and answer your questions.
 You may start by calling (914) 996-4511 for a free consultation.

 The law considers the following as “members of the same family or household”:

 The Family Court Act §812 classifies the following as acts of domestic violence: